blambeau/phd/writing/NOTES.md

     * The discussion should probably be extended a bit now?
 Consistency rules are not introduced anymore.

-    * Refactor image 2.2 and add process models to it

   * 2.4.5 Flowcharting scenarios ...